 - Students often make minimal posts if they see other students have made comments similar to their thoughts.
 Selecting “Users must post before seeing replies” in Canvas is a useful means to have all students contribute to the initial set of posts.
 These initial posts serve as students’ entry ticket to a discussion by demonstrating preparation.
 To make discussions dynamic for more students, we recommend assigning discussions to small groups (preferably 3-5 students per group).

 - Discussion forums create essential opportunities for students to provide support for one another in their learning.
-Taking time to develop or modify classroom discussion guidelines for the online environment is critical, see the ISU Netiquette (PDF).
+Taking time to develop or modify classroom discussion guidelines for the online environment is critical, see the Netiquette at ISU page.
 This step may involve simple guidance, like, “Continue to treat your classmates with respect and realize that important social cues can be missing in online exchanges.
 Please take the time to review your work before posting and ask clarifying questions when possible.”

 - Maintain student motivation: Clearly outline how the discussions allow them to practice using the knowledge and skills needed for significant assignments or exams.
 With simple comments and questions, instructors and teaching assistants can create a teaching presence in a discussion forum.
 Encouraging more discussion cycles by asking students to clarify or extend their comments is a simple but productive technique.